sirMackk/GopherPi/README.md

 gopi_media (beta)
 =================

-A Golang1.1, AngularJS, Raspberry Pi and Firefox-VLC web plugin powered streaming media server.
+A Golang1.1, Raspberry Pi and Firefox-VLC web plugin powered streaming media server.
 For those of us too convenient to set up a NAS or preposterously use physical devices to access their media across computers.

 Just plug in a hard drive to your RPi, add folder paths and bam, enjoy a web accessible and searchable list of your movies and music.
 Click on and it'll use the Firefox VLC web plugin to play that media.